 Best aptX Low Latency headphones Android Central 2021

 Qualcomm, which owns the aptX Bluetooth codec, describes aptX Low Latency as "audio that keeps up."
-The implication is that sound will be in sync with whatever you're watching on a screen, which is critical if you're watching a show, movie, or playing a game.
+The implication is that sound will be in sync with whatever you're watching on a screen, which is critical if you're watching a show, movie, or playing a game with wireless headphones.
 The Bang & Olufsen Beoplay H9 stands out as the best aptX LL headphones because they offer excellent all-around sound quality, fantastic comfort, and superb battery life.

 - Best overall: Bang & Olufsen Beoplay H9 (3rd Gen)

 - Best versatility: SENNHEISER Momentum 3 Wireless Noise Cancelling Headphones